 What are the Signs of Addiction?

-Get Help Now If you recognize these signs in yourself or someone you care about, don't wait until the addiction takes a stronger hold.
+If you recognize these signs in yourself or someone you care about, don't wait until the addiction takes a stronger hold.
 Find treatment today.

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs

 You may have an increased vulnerability to addiction because of genetic or hereditary predispositions.
 Therefore, if you have a family history of addiction or you have been addicted to other drugs, you may be prone to developing an addiction to Vicodin as well.

 If this is the case, you must monitor yourself closely to observe signs of problematic use.
 If you are experiencing obsessive thoughts about using Vicodin along with a compulsion to experience its effects, you may be suffering from an addiction.

 Other symptoms that indicate a pattern of problematic Vicodin use include:

 - Continued use of Vicodin despite serious adverse consequences to health, occupation and close relationships.

 - Withdrawal symptoms from stopping the use of Vicodin.

 - Engaging in drug-seeking behavior--such as lying about pain and/or visiting multiple doctors in an attempt to get more Vicodin.